-The iDA (individual disabled/deaf artists) scheme has today announced proposals to offer grants to deaf and disabled Northern Irish artists up to £5,000 to help develop their work.
+The iDA (individual disabled/deaf artists) scheme has today announced proposals to offer grants to deaf and disabled artists in Northern Ireland up to £5,000 to help develop their work.

 The scheme is run by the Arts and Disability Forum and receives funding from the Arts Council of Northern Ireland, the scheme aims to support disabled artists in Northern Ireland, with the aim of helping them further their careers and reach international recognition.